wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 end = "2021-09-10T23:34:00-07:00"
 ```

-Policy versions 1 through 4 remain readable with their historical behavior so older runs stay
+Policy versions 1 through 7 remain readable with their historical behavior so older runs stay
 reproducible.
 Version 5 adds the explicit `review` and `conservative_auto` modes. `review` retains
-the version-4 risk-based review workflow. `conservative_auto` turns every unresolved review-level
+the version-4 risk-based review workflow.
+Version 6 refines conservative mode so availability-only
-or audit-only doubt into a narrow automatic exclusion and therefore produces no pending actions.
+findings remain in the audit record without removing usable measurements, while sensor-quality
+doubts exclude the affected variable or configured variable group.
+Conservative mode produces no
+pending actions.
+Version 7 detects locally implausible variable excursions and proposes replacing
+only their confirmed ranges with NaN for air temperature.
+Version 8 extends the same range-level
+method to high-confidence relative-humidity and 10-hour fuel-moisture excursions.

 Run the processor with explicit destinations: